-8.1 Duties of the Executive Director for Governmental Relations.

-Working under established procedures that insure effective coordination with the Executive Vice Chancellors, the Executive Director for Governmental Relations reports to the Chancellor.
-His primary responsibilities include:

-- 8.11 The provision of staff assistance to the Chancellor and the Executive Vice Chancellors in the execution of their responsibilities. - 8.12 Representing the System in its relations with federal, state, and local legislative bodies and agencies. - 8.13 Making recommendations to the Office of the Chancellor in the area of public policy as it affects the relationship of the System with the federal, state, and local governments. - 8.14 Informing appropriate administrative officers of current operations and long-range developments on the federal and state level, which may affect the System. - 8.15 Maintaining and distributing information to, and advising appropriate System Administration and component institution officials, in order to assure proper action by the System with respect to federal, state, and local governmental programs and activities. - 8.16 Defining the job responsibilities, the assignment of duties, and supervising staff members employed in or assigned to work in the governmental affairs area. - 8.17 Performing such other duties and responsibilities for the efficient operation of the System as shall be assigned by the Chancellor. - 8.2 Lands Management. - 8.21 The Chancellor provides direction and management for all transactions relative to Permanent University Fund Lands (hereinafter sometimes referred to as "University Lands"), trust lands, and other noncampus real estate interests owned or controlled by the Board of Regents.
-In the exercise of those responsibilities, the Chancellor:
+- 8.1 Duties of the Vice Chancellor for Governmental Relations.
+Working under established procedures that insure effective coordination with the Executive Vice Chancellors, the Vice Chancellor for Governmental Relations reports to the Chancellor.
+His primary responsibilities include: - 8.11 The provision of staff assistance to the Chancellor and the Executive Vice Chancellors in the execution of their responsibilities. - 8.12 Representing the System in its relations with federal, state, and local legislative bodies and agencies. - 8.13 Making recommendations to the Office of the Chancellor in the area of public policy as it affects the relationship of the System with the federal, state, and local governments. - 8.14 Informing appropriate administrative officers of current operations and long-range developments on the federal and state level, which may affect the System. - 8.15 Maintaining and distributing information to, and advising appropriate System Administration and component institution officials, in order to assure proper action by the System with respect to federal, state, and local governmental programs and activities. - 8.16 Defining the job responsibilities, the assignment of duties, and supervising staff members employed in or assigned to work in the governmental affairs area. - 8.17 Performing such other duties and responsibilities for the efficient operation of the System as shall be assigned by the Chancellor.

+8.2 Audit.